How to Pick the Best Christmas Tree This Holiday Season

-So we've broken down a few facts about the three most popular Christmas tree types in the United States for your benefit.
-These are our old pals Douglas, Balsam, and Fraser, from the fir family.
+So we've broken down a few facts about some of the most popular Christmas tree types in the United States for your benefit.
 You can't go wrong with any of these fragrant flora, but here's what sets them apart.

 The most popular Christmas tree species in the country these days, the Fraser fir is actually a subspecies of the balsam fir, though they don't grow in the same places.
 Fraser firs grow naturally in high altitudes in the southeastern Appalachian Mountains parts of Virginia, North Carolina, and Tennessee.
 Since the '60s, it's been the species of tree most often used as the indoor White House Christmas tree, with a Fraser fir chosen from a Pennsylvania tree farm last year.
 It sports soft, short needles, and is known for staying fresh and fragrant throughout the season.
 The first Frasers to be sold as Christmas trees came from a loan made by the U.S. Forest Service in the '50s for trees on Roan Mountain in North Carolina.
 Growers today call it "the Cadillac of Christmas trees."